AgentMC/Sao19/Translate/En/Part6.md

 Eventually, she heard a voice low like a muttering.

-"If people of Human World all think like Ronnie......."
+"If people of Human World all think like Ronye......."

 "Er... what do you mean...?"